-On June 1, 2017 Altius invested \$10 million in an unsecured subordinated convertible debenture (the "Debenture") of Champion Iron Limited ("Champion").
+On June 1, 2017 Altius invested \$10 million by way of an unsecured subordinated convertible debenture (the "Debenture") issued by Champion Iron Limited ("Champion").
 The investment is a component of a \$40 million debt and equity bridge financing which Champion arranged for its subsidiary Quebec Iron Ore Inc. ("QIO") in connection with the restart of operations at QIO's Bloom Lake Iron Mine ("Bloom Lake") located near Fermont, Quebec.
 The Debenture is convertible at the option of Altius at any time into Champion common shares at a conversion price of \$1.00 per share.
-If Champion and QIO do not complete a master financing of a minimum of \$212 million to finance certain Bloom Lake capital expenditures by November 30, 2017 then the conversion price will be adjusted to the lesser of \$1.00 or to the five-day weighted average trading price of the shares on the TSX determined as of the date of conversion.
-The maximum number of shares that may be issued upon conversion of the Debenture is 50,000,000 with the balance of the unconverted principal amount of the Debenture, if any, to be repaid in cash or converted into a proportion of a royalty at the option of Champion.
 If the principal amount is not repaid in full on or before the second anniversary of the Debenture, Altius will have the right to convert the entire outstanding principal amount into a 0.21% gross overriding royalty on the Bloom Lake project.
-The Debenture has a term to maturity of 12 months and will bear interest at a rate of 8% payable quarterly.
+The Debenture has a term to maturity of 12 months and will bear interest at an annual rate of 8% payable quarterly.
+Subsequent to December 31, 2017, on February 16, 2018, Champion announced restart of mine and plant operations at Bloom Lake while first iron ore concentrate shipments commenced February 22, 2018.